veggiemonk/awesome-docker/README.md

 * [Dokku][dokku] - Docker powered mini-Heroku that helps you build and manage the lifecycle of applications (originally by [@progrium][progrium])
 * [Empire](https://github.com/remind101/empire) - A PaaS built on top of Amazon EC2 Container Service (ECS)
 * [Flynn](https://github.com/flynn/flynn) - A next generation open source platform as a service
+* [Jelastic](https://jelastic.com/) - An advanced PaaS for developers that simplifies clustering and complex cloud deployments with powerful web UI and usage-only pricing
 * [Nanobox 💲](https://github.com/nanobox-io/nanobox) - An application development platform that creates local environments that can then be deployed and scaled in the cloud.
 * [OpenShift][openshift] - An open source PaaS built on [Kubernetes][kubernetes] and optimized for Dockerized app development and deployment by [Red Hat](https://www.redhat.com/)
 * [Tsuru](https://github.com/tsuru/tsuru) - Tsuru is an extensible and open source Platform as a Service software